Photos by Brian Addison.

 Overall it was a good evening of discussion of Long Beach’s future related to livability and active living.
 All candidates respectfully shared their thoughts, ideas, opinions, and an occasional bone headed scheme.
 All were supportive of the general direction the City has taken on this agenda recently and they are, to varying degrees, willing (and able) to champion for more resources on these strategies.

-We’d like to thank our sponsors for helping make this possible and Lisa Anderson for photographing the event.
+We’d like to thank our sponsors for helping make this possible.